JCMexplains/writing-for-success-2023/textbook.md

 #### Prepositional Phrase Fragments

 When you see a prepositional phrase, check to see that it is part of a sentence with a subject and a main verb.
-Here, the prepostional phrase *After walking over two miles* is not part of a sentence with a subject and a main verb, so it is a fragment.
+Here, the prepositional phrase *After walking over two miles* is not part of a sentence with a subject and a main verb, so it is a fragment.

 > **Prepositional phrase fragment**: After walking over two miles.
 John remembered his wallet.